montezumba/TiviApp_FFmpeg/README.md

 **WARNING:** ___We will not take any responsibility for any problems that may occur during this process.
 Perform this at your own risk!___

 ## Integration and Debug
 For the purpose of debug and integration of custom FFmpeg versions, you may use the following code from the [ExoPlayer GitHub Repository](https://github.com/google/ExoPlayer/tree/r2.11.3/extensions/ffmpeg/src/main/java/com/google/android/exoplayer2/ext/ffmpeg).
-TiviApp Live uses the exact code from the **r2.11.3** tag to load the FFmpeg modules and activate the relevant codecs.
+TiviApp Live relies on code from the **r2.11.3** tag to load the FFmpeg modules and activate the relevant codecs ("avutil", "avresample", "swresample", "avcodec", "ffmpeg").

 ## License
 The FFmpeg Source Code and Binaries are licensed under the [LGPL v2.1](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.en.html) license.